pawelptak/raspberrypi-server/README.md

     `0 2 * * * /path/to/your/immich-borg-setup.sh`

+5. Make the script executable:
+    ```
+    sudo chmod +x immich-borg-setup.sh
+    ```

-5. (optional) If everything works you can disable Immich automatic database backup by going to `http://your-immich-address/admin/system-settings` and unchecking the automatic database backup option.
+6. (optional) If everything works you can disable Immich automatic database backup by going to `http://your-immich-address/admin/system-settings` and unchecking the automatic database backup option.

-6. To restore data from a certain point, refer to the (restoring)(https://immich.app/docs/guides/template-backup-script/#restoring) section.
+7. To restore data from a certain point, refer to the (restoring)(https://immich.app/docs/guides/template-backup-script/#restoring) section.
 You restored data will be in the temporary mountpoint that you create.
 After restoring the data, unmount the mountpoint.

 For restoring the immich database itself, keep in mind the [restoring](https://immich.app/docs/guides/template-backup-script/#restoring) section of the docs.
 The `dump.sql.gz` that you need to perform it, should be in the mountpoint mentioned earlier.
 Good luck and may God be with you when doing it.